US Supreme Court backs consumer finance watchdog agency's funding mechanism | Law-Order

 Republican lawmakers overwhelmingly opposed the CFPB from the start, contending it wields too much power and burdens banks and other lenders with unnecessary red tape.
 Prominent pro-business groups including the Chamber of Commerce filed briefs in support of the payday lenders in this case.
 Payday loans are short-term and high-interest loans typically due on the borrower's next payday after the loan is made, with the annual percentage rate usually steep - 390% or more, according to the U.S. Federal Trade Commission.

 In 2018, the Community Financial Services Association of America and the Consumer Service Alliance of Texas, trade groups representing the payday loan industry, sued the agency, taking aim at a 2017 regulation designed to curb "unfair" and "abusive" practices by certain high-interest lenders.
 The regulation stops lenders from trying to charge a borrower's bank account after two unsuccessful attempts in a row.
-The lawsuit challenged the agency's funding design as a violation of the Constitution's "appropriations clause," which vests spending authority in Congress.
+The lawsuit challenged the agency's funding design as a violation of the appropriations clause.

 The Supreme Court, with its 6-3 conservative majority, has taken a dim view of expansive authority for federal agencies including the Environmental Protection Agency in important rulings in recent years.
 A federal judge in 2021 sided with the CFPB.
 But the New Orleans-based 5th U.S. Circuit Court of Appeals in 2022 ruled that the funding structure violated the appropriations clause in a decision that also invalidated the regulation at issue.
 The decision was made by a panel of three judges who had been appointed by Republican former President Donald Trump.